Web3NL/motoko-book/src/common-programming-concepts/operators/assignment-operators.md

 # Assignment operators
-We already encountered the most common assignment operator in [mutability](mutability.html), which is the `:=` operator.
+We already encountered the most common assignment operator in [mutability](/common-programming-concepts/mutability.html), which is the `:=` operator.
 There are [many](https://internetcomputer.org/docs/current/developer-docs/build/cdks/motoko-dfinity/language-manual#assignment-operators) assignment operators in Motoko.
 Lets just focus on the three most essential ones here:

 - `:=`	assignment (in place update)
 - `+=`	in place add
 - `-=`  in place subtract
+- `*=`  in place multiply
+- `/=`  in place divide
+- `%=`  in place modulo
+- `**=` in place exponentiation

 Lets use all of them in an example: